 Gregories

-A casual reader of the Beaconsfield Archives could be forgiven for thinking that there is some confusion about the name Gregories.
+There is some confusion about the name Gregories.
 There is a house called Gregories in what is now Gregories Farm Road.
 It is old and is a listed building but it’s not the Gregories we need to track down (it is in fact the former home of James Garvin, the editor of the Observer between the wars and was itself part of Gregories Farm, during the time when Gregories Estate was blossoming during the latter part of the 18th Century.

 Comments about this page

-The Gregories was purchased on the death of William Lloyd.
+• The Gregories was purchased on the death of William Lloyd.
 Four sculptures from the house (including two sarcophagi and a cinerarium) were purchased by Thomas Hollis for his friend Thomas Brand(-Hollis) of The Hyde in Essex.
 They now form part of the ‘Disney Marbles’ in the Fitzwilliam Museum, Cambridge.

 Add a comment about this page